NASCAR Sportsman Division

-The NASCAR Sportsman Division was formed in 1950, one year after the Strictly Stock (now NASCAR Cup Series) was launched and two years after NASCAR's formation.
+The NASCAR Sportsman Division was formed in 1950, one year after the Strictly Stock (now NASCAR Cup Series) and was launched two years after NASCAR's formation.
 It gave NASCAR three major series, along with the original Modifieds.
 It was replaced with the Late Model Sportsman Series in 1968.

 Overview

 As the post WWII auto industry began meeting demand for new cars, auto lots were filling up with the pre-war coupes and sedans.
 These 1939-1941 cars, "modified" with souped up engines, were finding their way to competitions at racing ovals converted from horse racing or newly carved out in fields.
 In 1948 NASCAR became one of the first organizations to standardize the rules to ensure equal competition.

 The rulebook mandated that all cars had to be American made, and 1937 or newer, with full stock fenders, running boards and bodies if equipped by the factory, but their bumpers and mufflers had to be removed.
 Also, a car's wheelbase, length and width had to remain stock, as did the hood.
 Racers could use any radiator they wanted as long as it fit under the stock hood, which had to be secured with safety straps.
 Any interchangeable wheel or tire was allowed.
 In most cases, engines were limited to 300 cubic inches.
 Multiple carburetors were permitted, while overhead valves and superchargers were allowed only when factory optional or stock equipment.
 Oversized or extra oil and fuel tanks were allowed, but they had to be either concealed inside the car or under the hood.
 No foreign manufactured cars were permitted.